Raw Water Systems

 Raw water abstraction systems are placed at locations where water naturally flows and are built out of stone, concrete and other natural materials.
 A well designed abstraction system captures as much water as possible and funnels it into pipes and minimises loss.
 Once collected in this way, the water is gravitated through a network of pipes to the reservoirs.

 Over the years we have reviewed and redesigned our raw water abstraction systems so that they are now able to collect a higher volume of water.
 Silt traps have also been added to aid maintenance and reduce the volume of suspended solids entering the system.

-Under the island there is a network of underground streams or aquifers that mostly contain fresh water.
+Beneath the surface of the ground, there is a network of underground streams or aquifers that mostly contain fresh water.
 A borehole is where we drill into this network or an aquifer and pump the water to the surface.

 We currently pump water from and maintain a number of boreholes that feed the Red Hill, Hutts Gate and Levelwood water systems as and when needed.